ADEA Enid A. Neidle Scholar-in-Residence Program

 Overview

-The ADEA Enid A. Neidle Scholar receives a $10,000 stipend to engage in a year-long research project, as well as network and participate in leadership development opportunities at the ADEA headquarters in Washington, DC.
-Through in-person and virtual engagements, the scholar gains a comprehensive understanding of a wide array of issues shaping oral health education and the advancement of the health professions, including oral health, health care delivery, representation, faculty development and advancement, leadership, workforce trends, and global health.
+Through in-person and virtual engagements, the scholar gains a comprehensive understanding of a wide array of issues shaping oral health education and the advancement of the health professions, including oral health, health care delivery, representation, faculty development and advancement, leadership, workforce trends and global health.

-The Scholar Experience
+The Scholar-in-Residence Experience

 Outcomes

-The outcome(s) of the scholar experience is specific to each individual and the plan set forth at the start of the program.
 The scholar is requested to attend the ADEA Annual Session & Exhibition at the start of their scholar year to be recognized at various events and meetings, and at the conclusion of their scholar year to offer a presentation on their research project.

 Eligibility Requirements